Laura Goode: Literary work

+Film

 While an undergraduate at Columbia, Goode met and became friends with Meera Menon, who starred in a play Goode wrote.
 Later, Goode and Menon co-wrote the feature film Farah Goes Bang, which Menon directed and Goode produced.
 Farah Goes Bang premiered at the 2013 Tribeca Film Festival, where it was awarded the inaugural $25,000 Nora Ephron Prize by Tribeca and Vogue.
 Farah Goes Bang also won the Comcast Narrative Competition at CAAMFest.
 Goode designed and executed a Kickstarter campaign for the movie, which raised $81,160 for production of the film.
 Farah Goes Bang's distribution was facilitated by Seed&Spark and released at retail in April 2015.

-Goode's essays, poems, and fiction have appeared in Bright Ideas Magazine, where she is a columnist and contributing editor, New York Magazine, the Los Angeles Review of Books, The Believer: Logger, Scratch, Vela, Vol. 1 Brooklyn, The Rumpus, BOMB, The Millions, Boston Review, The New Inquiry, IndieWire, Dossier, Fawlt, and anthologies including Starry Eyed: 16 Stories That Steal The Spotlight and Please Excuse This Poem: 100 Poets for the Next Generation.
+Academic and public humanities work

+Since 2019, Goode has served as associate director for Student Programs at the Public Humanities Initiative at Stanford University.
+In this role, she helped launch the flagship speaker series What Is a Public Intellectual Today, which has featured authors such as Jia Tolentino, Tressie McMillan Cottom, Alexander Chee, Anne Helen Petersen, Wesley Morris, and Maggie Nelson.

+Goode is also the co-host of The Feminist Present, a podcast produced with Adrian Daub and supported by the Michelle R. Clayman Institute for Gender Research.
+Guests have included Judith Butler, Angela Garbes, Melissa Febos, Jeanette Winterson, Merve Emre, Susan Stryker, Evette Dionne, and Cheryl Strayed.

+From 2017 to 2023, Goode served on the board of directors for San Francisco Women Against Rape, a long-standing organization recognized for its rape crisis services and commitment to women of color leadership.

 Personal life

-Goode is married to Patrick Cushing, CEO of WorkHands.
-Their son Josiah was born in April 2014.
+Goode was previously married and finalized her divorce in August 2024.
+She has two sons.